Project

 Stefan: for object FWD vars (legacy OO variables/fields in 4GL), the Java object.toString() delegates to toLegacyString() - which can be overridden by the 4GL class (as this is emitted for Progress.Lang.Object:toString()).
 The point here: I'll disable this toString to show only the object's actual type and maybe its internal ID.
 Otherwise, toLegacyString() can have any implementation which is outside of FWD's control, and will have side-effects.
 If you want to drill-down into the object, you will need to look at the individual fields.

-#7 Updated by Ovidiu Maxiniuc 10 months ago
+#7 Updated by Ovidiu Maxiniuc almost 1 year ago

 Constantin Asofiei wrote: